 The Seattle Seahawks lost 17-10 to the Arizona Cardinals on Sunday, and many fans of the team didn't take it well.
-Now, you can debate whether fans booing a team that's won 14 straight at home have high expectations, or are spoiled rotten.
-But what's not up for debate is that you should think before you tweet.
+Now, you can debate whether fans booing a team that's won 14 straight at home have high expectations, or are simply spoiled rotten.
+But what's not up for debate is that you really should think before you tweet.

 Consider Joe Fitzgibbon, a Democratic state representative whose district includes Seattle.
 In the wake of Seattle's loss, Fitzgibbon popped off on Twitter in a way he'd soon regret.
 He deleted the tweet, but oh, guess what ... the Washington State Republican party got a screengrab, and shared it: